TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 14/1 Samuel 14.25.md

 ---

-And all the people came into the forest; and there was honey upon the ground.
+All the people came into the forest; and there was honey on the ground.